freeCodeCamp/guide/pages/docs/certificates-guide/initializing-variables-with-the-equal-operator/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Initializing Variables with the Equal Operator"
+title: "Initializing Variables with the Equal Operator"
+parent: "certificates-guide"
 ---

 In most cases you will see a variable being declared and given an initial value all at the same time.
 This allows you to use it right away with a proper value.